 - Federal law preventing kids under the age of 18 from buying guns is needed for public safety reasons?

-So why are their gun laws?
+So why are there gun laws?
 Apply the “money & power” test to it.

 The federal government makes huge money off regulating guns.
 They do so through the BATF via gun dealers.
 If you want to own an automatic weapon, you have to pay a huge fee to the government for them to give you that privilege.
 So the “money” test clearly shows that money flows from the individual to the government.